How Does Credit Card Interest Work?

 Balance transfer APR

-Understanding how credit card interest works means knowing all about different APRs, including interest for balance transfers.
+Understanding credit card interest means knowing all about different APRs, including interest for balance transfers.
 This applies to transfers you make from card to card.
 It usually comes with a grace period like purchase APR.

 Introductory APR